 When the docks opened it was the largest dock basin in the world, and later after World War II ferries sailed from Preston to Larne in Northern Ireland carrying Lorries and the concept of roll-on-roll-off traffic was introduced in Preston.
 Ships became much larger however and by the 1970’s the river required constant dredging to accommodate them but it wasn’t enough so the docks closed down in 1981.
 Now there are apartments and shops along with the Odean Cinema and a Morrison’s Supermarket and the area has been transformed into a Marina.

 The whole area looks stunning at night, and lights line the walls around the outside of the Marina.
-An old lighthouse tower stands outside Morrison and have once guided ships into the harbour.
+An old lighthouse tower stands outside Morrisons and would have once guided ships into the harbour.

 Preston is a lovely city, and is worth a visit.
 I hope you get to chance to visit it soon, as it is Lancashire Day on the 27th of November but there will be a special post from me about that.
 It is well connected on the rail network, with main line connections to Glasgow, Edinburgh, Carlisle, Lancaster and London, as well as local services to Blackpool, Manchester, Ormskirk, Liverpool, Yorkshire (Bradford, Leeds, York) as well as other parts of Lancashire like Blackburn and Colne.